-A recent article published in USA Today has added fuel to an already-raging fire — the debate over co-sleeping.
-The article references a new study, which found that while the number of SIDS-related deaths has dropped by over 50% in the past two decades (since the introduction of the “Back to Sleep” campaign in 1994 began discouraging tummy sleeping), the drop has plateaued recently.
+An article published in USA Today has added fuel to an already-raging fire — the debate over co-sleeping.
+The article references a study which found that while the number of SIDS-related deaths has dropped by over 50% in the past two decades (since the introduction of the “Back to Sleep” campaign in 1994 began discouraging tummy sleeping), the drop has plateaued recently.
 What’s more, the number of SIDS-related deaths as a result of co-sleeping is actually on the rise.

 There’s no doubt that co-sleeping is a controversial topic, with parents offering strong and emotional opinions on both sides.
 Reports like the one in USA Today seem to indicate that co-sleeping is dangerous, but co-sleeping advocates point to research showing that it’s safe.
 So what do we make of this?
 Is co-sleeping actually dangerous?
 Should you and your baby co-sleep?